Olympus TG-5 vs Panasonic ZS70

 - More tele-reach: Has a longer tele-lens for perspective compression and subject magnification.

 - Longer lasting: Gets more shots (380 versus 340) out of a single battery charge.

-If the number of relative strengths (bullet points above) is taken as a guide, the ZS70 is the clear winner of the contest (11 : 7 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the ZS70 emerges as the winner of the match-up (11 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.